-At the 9th APEC Energy Ministers Meeting (EMM9), which was held in Fukui, Japan on 19 June 2010, focusing on the theme "Low Carbon Paths to Energy Security", the Ministers observed that "Introduction of low-carbon technologies in city planning to boost energy efficiency and reduce fossil energy use is vital to manage rapidly growing energy consumption in urban areas of APEC".
-Responding to this observation, they called for the APEC Energy Working Group (EWG) to implement an APEC Low-Carbon Model Town (LCMT) Project "to encourage creation of low-carbon communities in urban development plans, and share best practices for making such communities a reality".
+At the 9th APEC Energy Ministers Meeting (EMM9), which was held in Fukui, Japan on 19 June 2010, focusing on the theme ‰w Carbon Paths to Energy Security+, the Ministers observed that ‰troduction of low-carbon technologies in city planning to boost energy efficiency and reduce fossil energy use is vital to manage rapidly growing energy consumption in urban areas of APEC+.
+Responding to this observation, they called for the APEC Energy Working Group (EWG) to implement an APEC Low-Carbon Model Town (LCMT) Project ‰ encourage creation of low-carbon communities in urban development plans, and share best practices for making such communities a reality+.

-The APEC LCMT project consists of three activities, namely, i) development of the "Concept of the Low-Carbon Town", ii) feasibility studies (hereafter "F/S") and iii) policy reviews of planned town and city development projects.
+The APEC LCMT project consists of three activities, namely, i) development of the "Concept of the Low-Carbon Town +, ii) feasibility studies (hereafter %/S+) and iii) policy reviews of planned town and city development projects.
 The LCMT Project will be a multi-year project.
-In the first phase of the LCMT Project, an initial version of the "Concept of the Low Carbon Town" was developed and F/S and policy review for the Yujiapu CBD (Central Business District) Development Project in Tianjin, China was provided.
-In the second phase of the LCMT Project, the "Concept of the Low Carbon Town" was refined as a Second Edition, which mainly focused on "resort area", and F/S and policy review for the Samui Island in Thailand was provided as same procedure as previous phase.
+In the first phase of the LCMT Project, an initial version of the Concept of the Low Carbon Town+was developed and F/S and policy review for the Yujiapu CBD (Central Business District) Development Project in Tianjin, China was provided.
+In the second phase of the LCMT Project, the Concept of the Low Carbon Town+was refined as a Second Edition, which mainly focused on Carbon Town+was refined as a Third Edition, which mainly focused on Carbon Town+was refined as a Third Edition, which mainly focused on Carbon Town+was refined as a Third Edition, which mainly focused on Carbon Town+was refined as a Third Edition, which mainly focused on Carbon Town+was refined as a Third Edition, which mainly focused on Carbon Town+was refined as a Third Edition, which mainly focused on Carbon Town+was refined as a Third Edition, which mainly focused on Carbon Town+was refined as a Third Edition, which mainly focused as same procedure as previous phases.

-To develop the "Concept of the Low-Carbon Town", Study Group A was formed, in which experts from interested APEC member economies participate as a task-shared activity.
-Over the next several years, the "Concept of the Low-Carbon Town" will be further refined into a useful guidebook for planners who wish to implement low-carbon town design, building on the case studies of other Low Carbon Towns in the APEC as well as incorporating the practical methodologies for town planning and design.
+To develop the "Concept of the Low-Carbon Town +, Study Group A was formed, in which experts from interested APEC member economies participate as a task-shared activity.
+Over the next several years, the "Concept of the Low-Carbon Town+will be further refined into a useful guidebook for planners who wish to implement low-carbon town design, building on the case studies of other Low Carbon Towns in the APEC as well as incorporating the practical methodologies for town planning and design.
 In the similar way, Study Group B was formed to conduct policy review.

-As the key advisory body for the APEC LCMT project, LCMT Task Force (TF) was established in response to the Energy Minister's instructions in their Fukui Declaration.
-LCMT TF is responsible for supporting development of the "Concept of the Low Carbon Town".
+As the key advisory body for the APEC LCMT project, LCMT Task Force (TF) was established in response to the Energy Ministers instructions in their Fukui Declaration.
+LCMT TF is responsible for supporting development of the Concept of the Low Carbon Town+.
 The Asia-Pacific Energy Research Centre (APERC) coordinates the overall work of APEC LCMT project including the work of the Study Group A and B under the direction of the Agency for Natural Resources and Energy, METI Japan (Project Overseer).

-The "Concept of the APEC Low Carbon Town (LCT)" aims to provide a basic idea of what is a low-carbon town and an effective approach on how to develop it.
+The %Concept of the APEC Low Carbon Town (LCT)+ aims to provide a basic idea of what is a low-carbon town and an effective approach on how to develop it.
 The LCT Concept aims to promote the development of low-carbon towns in the APEC region by providing a basic principle that can assist the central and local government officials of the member economies in planning effective low-carbon policies and in formulating an appropriate combination of low-carbon measures while taking socio-economic conditions and city specific characteristics into consideration.